 The first two sets were filmed, and perhaps it will come out on DVD someday...
 (Unfortunately, the third set with Dark Star was not filmed.)

-The Dead also taped a short show for the German show Beat Club on 4/21/72 - only one song, Saturday Night, was broadcast & has been released: http://www.youtube.com/watch?v=gfcgDv0F6zc
+The Dead also taped a short show for the German show Beat Club on 4/21/72 - only one song, Saturday Night, was broadcast at the time: http://www.youtube.com/watch?v=gfcgDv0F6zc

-One more song (BIODTL) has surfaced - http://www.youtube.com/watch?v=rBAuaJKMOTg
+One more song (BIODTL) surfaced later - http://www.youtube.com/watch?v=rBAuaJKMOTg

-It appears the film of the entire 4/21/72 show is being held by Historic Films, a stock-footage company that licenses films for use in documentaries, so there is no telling when we'll be able to see the rest - they have not made it available for viewing.
+It appears the film of the entire 4/21/72 show is being held by Historic Films, a stock-footage company that licenses films for use in documentaries.
+There is no telling when we'll be able to see the rest - they have not made it available for viewing.
 (Even a one-minute teaser clip was pulled off youtube.)

 There was a Bickershaw Festival DVD released some time ago, raising exciting prospects that the 5/7/72 show was also filmed - unfortunately, from what I've heard it looks like a poor-quality 'homemade' compilation, with only one Dead song, Black-Throated Wind, set to random footage.